francisrstokes/construct-js/readme.md

 Manually sets this field to little or big endian.

+`.value()`

+Returns the value of this field, as originally specified.

-The rest of the properties should be considered private and not modified directly.
+**The rest of the properties should be considered private and not modified directly.**

 #### U8